 The Lower Howards Creek Project involved a facility plan update, construction of sanitary sewer interceptors, force main and construction of a new wastewater treatment plant.
 The Lower Howards Creek Project is complete and received final acceptance January 2, 2014.

 The Bel-Air Sanitary Sewer Improvements project involved construction of an interstate road bore and new interceptor sewer that eliminated two (2) sewage pumping stations.
 Construction of Bel-Air is complete and was formally accepted on June 20, 2013.
 The Hampton Manor Sanitary Sewer Improvements project was proposed to eliminate two (2) recurring SSOs in the Bonnie Brook and Mockingbird Valley area (MH's 14-76A and 14-51).
 Construction of the Hampton Manor project is complete and was formally accepted on April 19, 2018.
 Construction of the Madison, Flanagan, and East Washington Street project includes the rehabilitation of the East Interceptor Sewer coupled with construction of larger diameter sewers in the downtown area of Winchester to replace aging infrastructure.
 This project along with all other locations identified in Exhibit A of the Consent Decree are being designed based upon flow monitoring data and updates to the Sewer Hydraulic Model as required.
 Completion of an SSO Elimination Study in January 2018 provided an outline of WMU's overall plan moving forward for elimination of SSOs No. 15, 16, 17, 19, 25, and 26 as delineated in WMU's Consent Decree.
 The purpose of the Study was to provide a global perspective for future design of projects intended to eliminate SSOs at these specific locations.
-WMU's approved Sanitary Sewer Overflow Plan (SSOP) calls for elimination of the above-mentioned SSO locations in the 2021 - 2025 With completion of the Study, WMU initiated the design of the Flanagan and Madison Street Sanitary Sewer Improvements project.
+WMU's approved Sanitary Sewer Overflow Plan (SSOP) calls for elimination of the above-mentioned SSO locations in the 2021 - 2025 timeframe.
+With completion of the Study, WMU initiated the design of the Flanagan and Madison Street Sanitary Sewer Improvements project.
 The project will replace several sanitary sewers located in downtown area of Winchester.
-The SSO Elimination Project has a Consent Decree completion deadline of December 31, 2023.
-The project scope includes construction of approximately 7,137 feet of 30-inch PVC, 1,549 feet of 24-inch PVC, 3,609 feet of 21-inch PVC, 4,017 feet of 15-inch PVC, 152 feet 10-inch PVC, 450 feet of 8-inch PVC gravity sewer lines and 203 feet of 8-inch PE force main.
-The preliminary project estimate is \$6.350.690.00.
+The SSO Elimination Project has a Consent Decree completion deadline of December 31, 2023. includes construction of approximately 7,137 feet of 30-inch PVC, 1,549 feet of 24-inch PVC, 3,609 feet of 21-inch PVC, 4,017 feet of 15-inch PVC, 152 feet 10-inch PVC, 450 feet of 8-inch PVC gravity sewer lines and 203 feet of 8-inch PE force main.
+The preliminary project estimate is \$6,430,000.
 Staff has executed a work order with Bell Engineering to complete design of the project as well as provide resident project representation services.
-Staff has updated EPA Region 4 representatives related to the findings of the SSO Elimination Study and on April 11, 2019 submitted a request for extension of time for completion of the Project provided in the Consent Decree Capital Construction deadline noted above.
-The deadline proposed is December 31, 2023.
+Staff has updated EPA Region 4 representatives related to the findings of the SSO Elimination Study and on March 11, 2019 submitted a request for extension of time for completion of the Project provided in the Consent Decree Capital Construction.
+The deadline proposed and subsequently approved is December 31, 2023.
 On April 15, 2019, WMU received a request from the Department for Environmental Protection requesting additional information regarding the date extension for the completion of the remaining Sanitary Sewer Overflow Plan (SSOP) projects.
 Staff along with Legal Counsel prepared and submitted a response on May 13, 2019.
 An Agreement for Non-Material Modification to the Consent Decree has been signed by all parties and has been filed with the U.S. District Court for the Eastern District of Kentucky.
-Kentucky Infrastructure Authority (KIA) project profiles have been submitted to the local Area Development District for inclusion in the State Revolving Fund (SRF) process for funding of the construction.
 As of January 14, 2019, survey work is complete.
 Project plans were submitted to the KY Division of Water on September 27, 2019 for review and approval.
 On October 31, 2019 design and construction approval was received from the Department of Environmental Cabinet, Division of Water.
-On April 5, 2020 the WMU Commission approved Resolution 2020-1 & 2020-2 directing the WMU Chairman to execute the encroachment agreement with CSX Transportation, Inc. for the construction and installation of the sanitary sewers.
-Palmer Engineering provided easement descriptions and easement documents have been prepared.
-WMU Staff is currently acquiring easements.